wp-plugins/social-media-feather/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Tweak the new Retina display code to work more accurately
+* Fix for share URL being incorrect in certain cases
+* Fix for addons being deleted by WordPress on automatic upgrade (this will work from the next version, sorry about that!)

 = 1.3.0 =
 * Added support for Retina and other high resolution displays
 * Fix exclusion checks for custom post types